Questions about eMobility

 How do eTrucks sound?

 "They sound great.
 We have installed an audible vehicle warning system that generates artificial sound and makes the truck noticeable in its surroundings, especially at lower speeds."

 Ready for tomorrow today

 The best advice for eMobility

-1 The range was determined internally under specific test conditions, after preconditioning with a 4x2 tractor unit with 40 t total towing weight at 20°C outside temperature in long-haul operation and may deviate from the values determined in accordance with Regulation (EU) 2017/2400.
+1 The range has been determined internally under specific test conditions, after preconditioning with a 4x2 semitrailer tractor with a gross vehicle combination weight of 40 t, at an outside temperature of 20°C in long-distance operation, and can deviate from the values determined in accordance with Regulation (EU) 2017/2400.

-2 Based on internal simulations, as a binding and universal Megawatt Charging System (MCS) standard is currently in development.
+2 Based on internal simulations because a binding and uniform Megawatt Charging System (MCS) standard is currently still being developed.

 3 Assistance systems can only support drivers.
 The driver is always fully responsible for driving the vehicle safely.